Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 >
 > "Right this way."
 Tallis leads the men through gate as they carry the goods to the manor kitchen.
 As they finish, he hands the driver a small coin pouch.

+##
+Tallis tells the PC that they should find a cook.

+[Where would they find a cook in the city??]

 ## Payment is Due
 When it gets dark, Simon will note that they should go outside and wait for Felter's men.
 After 10 minutes or so, a carriage arrives.